Live Aid: Fund use in Ethiopia

 In 1986, Spin published an exposé on Live Aid's actions in Ethiopia.
-They claimed that Geldof deliberately ignored warnings from Médecins Sans Frontières, who had complained directly to Geldof even before Live Aid, about the role of the Ethiopian government under Derg leader Mengistu Haile Mariam in causing the famine and that by working with Mengistu directly, much of the relief funds intended for victims were in fact siphoned off to purchase arms from the Soviet Union, thereby exacerbating the situation.
-Geldof responded by deriding both the articles and Médecins Sans Frontières, who had been expelled from the country, and reportedly saying, "I'll shake hands with the Devil on my left and on my right to get to the people we are meant to help".
+It wrote that Geldof deliberately ignored warnings from Médecins Sans Frontières, who had complained directly to Geldof even before Live Aid, about the role of the Ethiopian government under Derg leader Mengistu Haile Mariam in causing the famine and that by working with Mengistu directly, much of the relief funds intended for victims were in fact siphoned off to purchase arms from the Soviet Union, thereby exacerbating the situation.
+Geldof responded by deriding both the article and Médecins Sans Frontières, who had been expelled from the country, and reportedly said: "I'll shake hands with the Devil on my left and on my right to get to the people we are meant to help."

-According to the BBC World Service, a certain proportion of the funds were siphoned off to buy arms for the Tigrayan People's Liberation Front.
-This coalition battled at the time against Derg.
-The Band Aid Trust complained to the BBC Editorial Complaints Unit regarding the specific allegations in the BBC World Service documentary, and their complaint was upheld.
-In 2010 the BBC issued an apology to the Trust and stated there was no evidence money had been diverted, while the former British Ambassador to Ethiopia, Brian Barder, states, "the diversion of aid related only to the tiny proportion that was supplied by some NGOs to rebel-held areas."
+In 2010, the BBC World Service reported that some aid funds were siphoned off to buy arms for the Tigrayan People's Liberation Front, who battled at the time against the Derg.
+The BBC did not say that Band Aid funds were involved but played the Band Aid single to introduce the report.
+Other BBC programmes then repeated the World Service allegation and added an explicit reference to Band Aid.
+The Band Aid Trust complained to the BBC Editorial Complaints Unit regarding the specific allegations in the BBC World Service documentary, and the later repetitions, and their complaint was upheld.
+The BBC later issued an apology before every television and radio news bulletin to the Trust and acknowledged there was no evidence money had been diverted, while the British Ambassador to Ethiopia at the time, Brian Barder, issued a detailed rebuttal of the BBC claims, making clear that "the diversion of aid related only to the tiny proportion that was supplied by some NGOs to rebel-held areas" and was not an allegation about the bulk of emergency aid to Ethiopia during the famine.

-Although a professed admirer of Geldof's generosity and concern, American television commentator Bill O'Reilly was critical of the Live Aid's oversight of the use of the funds raised.
-O'Reilly believed that charity organizations, operating in aid-receiving countries, should control donations, rather than "chaotic nations."
+Although a professed admirer of Geldof's generosity and concern, American television commentator Bill O'Reilly was critical of Live Aid's oversight of the use of the funds raised.
+O'Reilly believed that charity organisations operating in aid-receiving countries should control donations rather than "chaotic nations".
 Arguing that Live Aid accomplished good ends while inadvertently causing harm at the same time, David Rieff gave a presentation of similar concerns in The Guardian at the time of Live 8.

-Tim Russert, in an interview on Meet the Press shortly after O'Reilly's comments, addressed these concerns to Bono.
+In an interview on NBC's Meet the Press shortly after O'Reilly's comments, host Tim Russert addressed these concerns to Bono.
 Bono responded that corruption, not disease or famine, was the greatest threat to Africa, agreeing with the belief that foreign relief organisations should decide how the money is spent.
 On the other hand, Bono said that it was better to spill some funds into nefarious quarters for the sake of those who needed it than to stifle aid because of possible theft.